Dental Implant-Retained Dentures – Phillipsburg, NJ

 For people missing several teeth, they often find themselves stuck between a rock and a hard place.
 Without their teeth, it’s virtually impossible to eat and speak normally, but even if someone has a denture, they may have to deal with an uncomfortable fit or embarrassing slippage.
 Thankfully, at DeMartino Dental Group, we’re able to offer a higher quality solution that fixes all of these problems: implant-retained dentures in Phillipsburg.
 With them, you can get a strong, reliable, and beautiful set of teeth you’ll never have to think twice about.

-Why Choose DeMartino Dental Group for Implant-Retained Dentures?
+Why Choose DeMartino Dental Group for Dental Implant-Retained Dentures?

 - Entire Procedure Completed Under One Roof